leandroaebi/Pokematch/README.md

-# PokeMatch a simple DevContainer
+# PokeMatch: A Simple DevContainer Project

-## Information about the project
+## Project Overview

-- We create a simple web app with a connection to a MongoDB database
+- We are building a straightforward web     application that connects to a MongoDB database.
-- The frontend is written in HTML, CSS and JavaScript
+- The frontend is coded in HTML, CSS, and JavaScript.
-- The backend is also written in JavaScript with Node.js
+- Similarly, the backend is implemented in JavaScript       using      Node.js.
-- On the web app you can play memory, and it saves the moves/time you needed to finish the game
+- Within the web app, users can play a memory game, and their   moves/time to finish the game are saved.
-- There is a leaderboard where you can see the top 5 players
+- There's a leaderboard showcasing the top 5 players.
-- The leaderboard is ranked by the moves a player needed to finish the game
+- The leaderboard ranks players based on the number of moves required to complete the game.

-## DevContainer
+## DevContainer Setup

 <a href="https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/lorenzboss/pokematch.git">
   <img